-Our goal is to enhance campus biodiversity, targeting the mandatory requirement for 10% net gain compared with pre-development.
+Our goal is to enhance campus biodiversity, targeting a minimum 10% net gain compared with pre-development.

 - allocate a large proportion of our land holding (over 120 acres) on the main campus to re-wilding and parkland for amenity, education and, to assist our transition to renewable energy - safeguard and enhance existing ecological assets - encourage people (staff, students, and our local community) to engage with the natural environment through education and research.